Table of Contents

 Avoid Unnecessary Debt

 To stay on track, you likely want to forgo racking up credit card balances that you can't pay off at the end of the billing cycle.
-A 2019 survey of credit card users by CreditCards.com found that 56% of those carrying a balance have had debt for at least a year.
-And 38% of respondents with credit card debt said their balances were a barrier to making important purchases.
+A 2022 survey of credit card users found that 60% of those carrying a balance have had debt for at least a year.2

 Revenge spending can be even more dangerous if you need to use plastic in order to fuel your splurges.
 You can help prevent yourself from falling into that trap by paying cash or using a debit card when you visit the mall or purchase concert tickets.